polevaultweb/instagrate-to-wordpress/readme.txt

 == Screenshots ==

-1. Screenshot of the Instagram settings of manual last image.
+1. Screenshot of the Instagram images feed
 2. Screenshot of the WordPress blog post settings.
-3. Screenshot of the admin feed of images from Instagram.
+3. Screenshot of more of the WordPress blog post settings.
-4. Screenshot of the plugin link setting.

 == Upgrade Notice ==